-Heritage Trailand Botany Loop Trail is a 4.8 mile moderately trafficked loop trail located near Newhall, CA that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, and road biking and is accessible from February until November.
-Dogs are also able to use this trail.
+Heritage Trail is a 3.1 mile moderately trafficked out and back trail located near Newhall, CA that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, and nature trips and is accessible from February until November.

 Good hike, very nice gradual increase.

 I started out on this trail but then went up Los Pinetos trail at the same park.
 Great hike and beautiful trail, not too difficult getting up there but it was long.
 I started out late and had to hurry down before sunset.
 I should have started earlier I realize, using this app it allowed me to see a fire break that was a short cut back but I don't recommend it.
 I made it back safe but it got a little treacherous coming down.
 It was a great adventure today.

 I used to volunteer at placerita canyon so I would take this trail pretty regularly.
 It's a nice easy hike and is beautiful especially in the winter when the heat isn't crazy.
 Plus the nature center is really a cool space.